oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 Finally, update the overview to mention this section.

 ##### Domain in PV

+{{% notice warning %}}
+Oracle strongly recommends strictly limiting access to Domain in PV domain home files.
+A WebLogic domain home has sensitive information including credentials that are used to access external resources (for example, a data source password), and decryption keys (for example, the `SerializedSystemIni.dat` domain secret file).
+{{% /notice %}}

 For the Domain in PV domain home source type, the container image only contains the JDK and WebLogic Server binaries,